qurator-spk/sbb_knowledge-base/README.md

 ## corpuslanguage

-Read the documents of the corpus from a .csv file where each line of the .csv file describes one document.
-Foreach document classify its language by means of langid.
+Read the documents of the corpus from a CSV or SQLITE3 file where each line /table row describes one document page.
+Foreach page classify its language by means of langid.
 Store the classification results as a pickled pandas DataFrame.

 ### Usage